ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/10_GMLIfStatements.md

 ![](../../images/pong/player_scoring.gif)

 Awesome!
-Now we have a couple things to break on that new code addition
+Now we have a couple things to break down on that new code addition

 ## Comparison operators